oracle-livelabs/converged/microservices-txeventq-kafka/kafka-connect-txeventq/kafka-connect-txeventq.md

 ## **Task 3:** Dequeue messages from Oracle TxEventQ using PL/SQL

-After produce some messages, the expected behavior is the Connect Sync agent consume messages from Kafka Topic and enqueue them on Oracle TxEventQ.
+After produce some messages, the expected behavior is the Connect Sink agent consume messages from Kafka Topic and enqueue them on Oracle TxEventQ.
 And, you will be able to dequeue them from Oracle TxEventQ using okafka consumer microservice or a PL/SQL procedure, for example.

 1. Dqueue message from Oracle TxEventQ